tuckerweibell/recipe/src/unreleased.md

 #### Documentation

 - Improved guidance on label variations (when to use small labels).
+- New Recipe Cookbook feature, to show how combinations of Recipe components can be composed like lego-blocks to build complete pages.
-- Added Details page pattern example, showing how a full Order details page might be made from Recipe components.
+- Details page pattern example, showing how a full Order details page might be made from Recipe components.
+- Added placeholders for other cookbook recipes/patterns that are on our road map.

 #### Dependency upgrades